Parenting support for families of children with special educational needs and disabilities (SEND)

 Rise themed sessions

-Rise offer themed sessions on areas of early mental health and wellbeing concerns parents and carers may have.
+Rise offer themed sessions on areas of early mental health and wellbeing concerns parents and carers may have about their children.

-This service provides autism support for children, young people and adults across Coventry and Warwickshire.
-It is open for those with a diagnosis of autism or who are on the waiting list for an autism diagnosis.
-The service covers individuals and parents or carers.
+CASS provides autism support for children, young people and adults across Coventry and Warwickshire.
+It is open for those with a diagnosis of autism or who are awaiting diagnosis.
+The service supports individuals and parents or carers.

 Start by calling the Navigation Team to ask about available support.
 The team is made up of autistic individuals and those with lived experience, including parents or carers of autistic individuals.

 CASS also run training and education sessions led by autistic individuals and parents of autistic children.
-The Toolbox series are short sessions with an element of ongoing peer support, and the workshop sessions are a longer format around relevant themes.
+The workshop series offers a longer format of deep training around relevant themes.
+The toolbox series provides more frequent, shorter format sessions with an element of ongoing peer support, and connection between families and CASS support workers.

 Entrust Care Partnership